RSaintJr/Java-Exercises/README.md

-I'm doing these exercises to practice

-there are IF ELSE, DO WHILE, WHILE, FOR exercises and Array exercises.
-Now has object-oriented programming
+I did these exercises to practice.
+There are everything from basic exercises to exercises using Java object orientation.